 At Sky Foundation, we raise awareness and fund innovative research for the early detection and treatment of pancreatic cancer.

-Through events and other outreach, we seek to raise public awareness about pancreatic health, the factors that might contribute to pancreatic cancer and the importance of genetic counseling for those with relatives who have had the disease.
+Through events, social media and unique public awareness opportunities we seek to educate and raise funding for pancreatic cancer research.
+We also stress the importance of genetic counseling for those with relatives who have had the disease.

 We raise funds and award seed-money grants to researchers working on promising pancreatic cancer research and medical treatment protocols.
 Sky’s Scientific Advisory Committee reviews research proposals and recommends to the Governing Board who should receive seed-money grants.
 A cohort of doctors and researchers are awarded grants each year; the initial seed grant given is $50,000.
 We require annual progress updates from those we fund in order to evaluate the appropriateness of future funding.

 Sky Foundation grants help our researchers fill funding gaps that in turn enable them to develop their projects to a point where they can compete for and secure major funding from the National Institutes of Health and other funding sources.